All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Is Brand-Name Semaglutide So Expensive?

-Understanding why the price is so high helps explain the options available to you.
+Knowing why the price is so high helps explain the options available to you.
 Several factors drive the cost:

 Research and Development

-Novo Nordisk invested billions in developing semaglutide, running clinical trials, and navigating the FDA approval process.
+Novo Nordisk invested billions in developing semaglutide, running clinical trials, and understanding the FDA approval process.
 The STEP trial program alone enrolled thousands of patients across multiple countries.
 Pharmaceutical companies price drugs to recoup these investments and fund future research.

 No Generic Competition (Yet)